 The Cranford Agreement was established in the 1950s.
 It prevented planes from taking off over the village of Cranford, which is at the eastern end of the northern runway.
 The Cranford Agreement only applies when Heathrow is on easterly operations.

 Heathrow switches to easterly operations when the wind is blowing from the east – which it does about 30% of the time.
 Because planes must take off and land into the wind, when easterly operations are in effect, planes approach Heathrow over Windsor to the west, and take off towards London.
 So because of the Cranford Agreement, most flights arrive on the northern runway and take off from the southern runway.

 The agreement favours residents of Cranford at the expense of other communities such as Windsor and southern parts of Hounslow.
 Ending the Cranford Agreement will allow Heathrow to apply full runway alternation regardless of the wind direction, which is fairer to local residents overall.

 Government policy supports the ending of the Cranford Agreement.
 In 2008, the Government consulted with local residents about the Cranford Agreement and after reviewing the results of the consultation, in 2009 they announced that the agreement should end.
 The Coalition Government affirmed their support for this in 2010.
 However, because Heathrow’s taxiway infrastructure has been developed in the context of the Cranford Agreement, alterations to it are necessary before the northern runway can be used for departures on easterly operations.
 This includes building new access taxiways which require planning approval from the London Borough of Hillingdon.

 We submitted our planning application in May 2013 and this was rejected in March 2014.
-Since then we have appealed the decision.
-A planning enquiry took place in June 2015 and the outcome of the enquiry is expected to be announced imminently, with the Planning Inspector making his recommendation to the Government.
+We appealed the decision and a planning enquiry took place in June 2015.

 Impact on residents